trussworks/Engineering-Playbook/practices/appeng/decision-values.md

 > There are also many SAS tools (like RDS)
 > and Terraform libraries
 > to reduce manual orchestration of the DB

+### User Friendly

+Drawing from our team charter,
+"Software is only as valuable as the people it helps".
+We seek to make decisions and use tools that drive end user value and usability.
+Regardless of how cutting edge, organized, or fast our software is underneath the hood, if a user can't access it and perform its intended purpose with ease, we have not built good software.
+This includes making our software accessible to our users, stakeholders, and team.

+Often,
+not all the values will fit a decision perfectly.
+Remember,
+it's not a checklist,
+but general guidance.
+In this case,
+Postgres may not be a shining example of how to imporve accessibility, so you may choose to include/remove an example such as this:

+> ...
+Postgres default internal types align well with common API level types
+> and tooling --
+> such as OpenAPI and GraphQL.
+> This allows us to build easily consumable and readable
+> APIs for end users.
+> It also allows us to use commonly used data translation packages
+> that save us time
+> so we can focus more on how we're displaying data to our users.